 As anyone who uses CVap® equipment can tell you, it’s an amazing technology.
 Whether holding or cooking, CVap equipment offers users precision that’s simply unrivaled by other brands.
 The oven design and the science behind it are simple.
-But just like any new piece of equipment there’s a learning curve.
-Once you wrap your head around setpoints, you can achieve amazing results.
+As is often the case with new equipment, there can be a learning curve.
+But once you wrap your head around CVap’s oven settings (or setpoints), you can achieve amazing results.

 Fried Chicken – Holding